Author of Spinster: Making a Life of One’s Own, One of The New York Times’ 100 Notable Books of 2015

 “One of the most important works of feminist cultural history of the last 20 years.”—the National Post

 When Kate Bolick's 2011 Atlantic story, “All the Single Ladies” was published, it marked only the third time in the magazine's storied history that a female author had appeared on the cover.
 Interest in Bolick's marquee article was so intense that it landed her a book deal.
 Spinster: Making a Life of One's Own “sets forth a clear vision not just for single women, but for all women: to disregard the reigning views of how women should live, to know their own hearts and to carve out a little space for their dreams” (New York Times).

-Bolick has appeared on The Today Show, CNN, Fox News, MSNBC, The Gayle King Show, and numerous NPR programs across the country.
+Bolick has appeared on The Today Show, CBS Sunday Morning, CNN, Fox News, MSNBC, and numerous NPR programs across the country.